EmmaCheung0/EmmaCheung0.github.io/about/index.md

 comments: false
 ---

-Looking for a summer intern for data/finance analyst
+Looking for a summer internship as a data/finance analyst

 ## About Me